 TIP: The recipe works with regular oats, but grinding the oats makes the balls taste more like cookie dough.
 You can skip the chia seeds if you don’t have any!

 Easy Peanut Butter Balls Recipe

 You don’t need any fancy ingredients or to use any complicated methods to make these energy bites.
 You simply warm the wet ingredients and stir them into the dry.
 The batter is easy enough to roll without needing to chill in the fridge so you can make the whole recipe in under 10 minutes.
-They also store well in the fridge so you can have them on hand during the week whenever you need a quick bite or snack option.
+And they have a texture that’s sort of like cookie dough so they’re great for younger toddlers too—just dice them up if needed.

 Oatmeal Peanut Butter No-Bake Cookies

 With my kids, these bites are “cookies” since they basically taste like cookie dough.
 The interior is soft and sweet and easy to chew.
 There is honey in the mix, so they taste like a total treat…and pair really well with any kind of milk that you prefer.
 I like to grind the oats up so that they overall have a more consistent, finer texture.
 It’s one extra step, but it’s really worth it!